This Is The Craziest Way To Remove Blackheads

-Living in Seoul and having access to cheap-and-when-you-want-it skin care is a perk that doubles as a discovery depot for the latest beauty gadgets and procedures to hit the market.
-I’ve come to recognize that gleeful, mad-scientist grin my aesthetician has when she wants to try something new, usually skipping the whole "asking me if I'm cool with it" part.
-This is how I first came to get my pores vacuumed, a procedure I would have enthusiastically nodded yes to anyway because pore-vacuuming just sounds awesome.
+Living in Seoul and having access to cheap-and-when-you-want-it skin care is a perk that also doubles as a discovery depot for the latest beauty gadgets and procedures to hit the market.
+I’ve come to recognise that gleeful, mad-scientist grin my aesthetician has when she wants to try something new, usually skipping the whole "asking me if I'm cool with it" part.
+This is how I first came to get my pores vacuumed, a procedure I would have enthusiastically nodded yes to anyway because pore vacuuming just sounds awesome.
 Who wouldn't want that?

-In Korea, this suction-powered hydration facial is known as “aqua peel” and it uses a skin vacuum in which a rotating nozzle tip pushes an AHA/BHA solution into the skin and then sucks it up, taking dead skin, blackheads, and other unwelcome pore gunk along with it.
+In Korea, this suction-powered hydrafacial is known as “aqua peel” and it’s essentially a skin vacuum in which a rotating nozzle tip simultaneously pushes an AHA/BHA solution into the skin and then sucks it up, taking dead skin, blackheads, and other unwelcome pore gunk along with it.
 The solution creates a centrifugal liquid seal with skin to powerfully pull out impurities while at the same time cushioning the skin from damage and irritation that a dry vacuum of the same force would cause.

 The real clincher came when I was shown the cloudy water tank of disgustingness post-procedure.
 Seeing the little squiggles of sebum that had been hiding away in my pores just swimming around brought me equal parts horror and satisfaction.
 At one point, I became so obsessed, I was going two to three times a week.

-Over time, I could see how this kind of maintenance was making headway into my quest against blackheads.
+Over time, I could see how this was the kind of maintenance that was actually making headway into my quest against blackheads.
 My skin was becoming as smooth as glass.
-A high-def camera could have come in for a closeup, and I wouldn’t have flinched.
+A high-def camera could have come in for a close up, and I wouldn’t have flinched.

-In Korea, this suction-powered hydration facial is known as “aqua peel” and it uses a skin vacuum in which a rotating nozzle tip pushes an AHA/BHA solution into the skin and then sucks it up, taking dead skin, blackheads, and other unwelcome pore gunk along with it.
+In Korea, this suction-powered hydrafacial is known as “aqua peel” and it’s essentially a skin vacuum in which a rotating nozzle tip simultaneously pushes an AHA/BHA solution into the skin and then sucks it up, taking dead skin, blackheads, and other unwelcome pore gunk along with it.
 The solution creates a centrifugal liquid seal with skin to powerfully pull out impurities while at the same time cushioning the skin from damage and irritation that a dry vacuum of the same force would cause.

 The real clincher came when I was shown the cloudy water tank of disgustingness post-procedure.
 Seeing the little squiggles of sebum that had been hiding away in my pores just swimming around brought me equal parts horror and satisfaction.
 At one point, I became so obsessed, I was going two to three times a week.

-Over time, I could see how this kind of maintenance was making headway into my quest against blackheads.
+Over time, I could see how this was the kind of maintenance that was actually making headway into my quest against blackheads.
 My skin was becoming as smooth as glass.
-A high-def camera could have come in for a closeup, and I wouldn’t have flinched.
+A high-def camera could have come in for a close up, and I wouldn’t have flinched.

 But a very busy traveling schedule made it near impossible to keep up my regular visits to my psychic aesthetician.
 (No pore-vacuuming in Tel Aviv?)
 So when I discovered an at-home version of the machine, I was like SIGN ME UP.
-Unfortunately, the at-home device is not yet available in the U.S. So if you have a friend in Korea, beg or force them to order one and mail it to you.
+Unfortunately the at-home device is not yet available in the U.S. So if you have a friend in Korea, beg/force them to order one and mail it to you.
 Totally worth the international shipping fees, promise.

-Read on for my advice on how to mimic the Korean pore-vacuuming experience at home.
+Read on for my account on how to mimic the Korean pore vacuuming experience at home.
 Want to see it in action?
 Check out the video of my treatment — there's one for each step of the facial.

-Read on for my advice on how to mimic the Korean pore-vacuuming experience at home.
+Read on for my account on how to mimic the Korean pore vacuuming experience at home.
 Want to see it in action?
 Check out the video of my treatment — there's one for each step of the facial.